By Donald Burns, guest blogger & founder of The Restaurant Coach™

 Don’t use plastic laminated menus.

-They’re expensive and will probably keep you from making necessary menu changes on a regular basis.
+They’re expensive and will probably keep you from making the necessary menu changes on a regular basis.
 Plastic covers with the appropriate paper inserts can give you the look you want and more flexibility in terms of being able to change your menu quickly and inexpensively.

 Don’t place items within a menu section in any type of order.